Langsett Reservoir walk is a great fairly low-level route you can do that’s accessible for most walkers.

 When you reach a small side road, opposite the Bank View Cafe, turn left and follow the path back to the edge of the reservoir.

-Go through the date then back to Langsett Reservoir car park to end your walk.
+Go through the gate then back to Langsett Reservoir car park to end your walk.

 Do you have any more questions about the Langsett Reservoir walk, maybe what to wear on your hike?
 Ask me in the comments below.